Key Takeaways

 Your doctor is probably great.
 Phew.

 There’s been a circulating myth that Medical Professional Liability Insurance (MedMal) claims are brought forth by patients who have no real injury.
-The claims are real, and the total number of payouts have steadily been on the rise since 2012.
+The claims are real, and the total number of payouts has steadily been on the rise since 2012.
 New York and California are some of the highest paying states on the list, spending $360m and $260m on malpractice suits in 2015 alone.
 The majority of these claims (33%) point to diagnosis as the root cause of the malpractice.
+This underscores the critical importance of malpractice insurance in protecting medical professionals against such claims.

 Bottom Line: Medical Professional Liability claims aren’t going away anytime soon.